Gurobi/gurobi-modelanalyzer/docs/source/quickstart_illcond.rst

 *********************

 This section describes the 3 most basic ways to run the explainer.
-Additional methods will be described later in the <LINK>Advanced Usage section.
-The <LINK> kappa_explain method looks for explanations of arbitrary size.
+Additional methods will be described later in the :doc:`advanced_usage_illcond` section.
+The :ref:`kappa_explain <APIkappa_explainLabel>` method looks for explanations of arbitrary size.
 By default it will provide a row-based explanation, but a column-based explanation can be obtained by setting the expltype function argument to "COLS".
 Here is the simplest sequence of commands to do this.

 .. code-block:: python